 - Poly tubing end cap

-- Pipe thread tape (optional, helps to create a better seal on the sprinkler head threads)
+- Pipe thread tape (optional, creates a watertight seal on the pipe threads)

 - Garden hose splitter (optional, comes in handy if you want to hook up another hose to the same spigot)

-- PVC pipe cutting saw or a PVC cutting tool (for cutting the poly tubing)
+- PVC pipe saw or a PVC cutting tool (for cutting the poly tubing)

 - Zip ties or 1/2″ pipe straps